 Queluz was SUCH a pleasant surprise for me, and I had no idea just how wonderful it would be until I visited!

 The reason people visit Queluz is to visit the Palace of Queluz, as there’s not much else in the town.
 The palace itself, though, will blow away all of your expectations.
+It’s one of the best Portuguese landmarks I visited.

 I had already visited Sintra before I visited the Palace of Queluz, so I expected that this palace would not be as brilliant as the many in Sintra.
-To my surprise, Queluz is my favourite palace in Portugal!

 Since many people head to Sintra only, Queluz is overlooked by most tourists.
 This makes visiting it even more amazing, though, as during my visit I didn’t see another visitor during the three hours I spent there!
 Not one!!!
+You can read my post on how to visit Queluz Palace here!

 Unlike the places in Sintra, Queluz Palace contained a ton of information about Portuguese history and the history of the palace.
 Not only are the interiors of the palace absolutely gorgeous, but wandering the gardens will make you feel like a fairytale princess.
 They’re picture-perfect!